 Alerting lets you take action based on changes in your data.
 It is designed around the principle that, if you can query something in Elasticsearch, you can alert on it.
 Simply define a query, condition, schedule, and the actions to take, and Alerting will do the rest.

-In Elasticsearch 5.0, Watcher was renamed to Alerting.
+In Elasticsearch 5.x, Watcher was renamed to Alerting and became a part of X-Pack.
 If you’re using a version of Elasticsearch before 5.0, think Watcher every time you read about Alerting.

 To learn more about Alerting and how to use it, see Watcher - Alerting & Notification (version 5.0 and later) or Elasticsearch Watcher (all versions before 5.0).

-Alerting (formerly Watcher) is a plugin available to Gold and Platinum subscriptions that you can enable when configuring your cluster, available for clusters with version 1.7.2 or higher.
+Alerting (formerly Watcher) is available to Gold and Platinum subscriptions that you can enable when configuring your cluster, available for clusters with version 1.7.2 or higher.

 You can run Alerting on a separate cluster from the cluster whose data you are actually watching.

-To run Alerting on a cluster, you also need to:
+To enable alerting on a cluster, you also need to: